 The purpose of the Capital Replacement Fund is to spread out the burdensome costs of capital items over a number of budget cycles.
 This allows the City to maintain a balanced budget from year-to-year even when large capital expenditures are required or allows the purchase of required equipment in a down revenue year.

-In Fiscal Year 2023, the Capital Replacement Fund proposes $269,000 in capital purchases, with an additional $281,042 in ARPA Funds for capital items.
+In Fiscal Year 2024, the Capital Replacement Fund proposes $55,000 in capital purchases, with an additional $225,000 in ARPA Funds for capital items.
 The City is utilizing ARPA funds to better position the City in the future with regards to capital replacement costs.
-Some capital purchases in the funds for Fiscal Year 2023 include: playground shade covers on the Municipal Tract ($57,000); emergency generator for Fire Department / Public Works buildings ($38,000); and City network improvements for file storage and email ($26,500).
+Some capital purchases in the funds for Fiscal Year 2024 include: $35,000 for a new stake body truck for Public Works (Water Utility funds covers other $35,000), $12,000 for AC unit replacement (if needed) and $7,500 for a new stair machine for Fire Department.

-In FY 2023 the City property tax rate was increased for the first time in over a decade.
-The rate increase is a one cent increase from prior year’s tax rate to pay new debt costs associated with the voter-approved $10M Bond from the May 7, 2022 Bond Election to reconstruct City roads.
+In FY 2024 the City property tax rate was increased by one cent increase.
+The rate increase is to pay continued debt costs associated with the voter-approved $10M Bond from the May 7, 2022 Bond Election to reconstruct City roads.
 Read more at https://www.shavanopark.org/streetbond

 Texas Tax Code, Chapter 26, Section 26.18 – Property Tax Information: